gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 The steepness of the mountain or hill allows the rain to run off.
 As a result the loss of water causes water deficit and quick erosion of the top soil resulting in poor vegetation.
 On the other hand, the plains and valley are rich in vegetation due to the slow drain of surface water and better retention of water in the soil.

-{{< figure "images/books/12-biology/botany/plant-ecology/Figure 6.9: Steepness of mountain.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/plant-ecology/6.9-steepness-of-mountain.png" "w-25 float-left">}}

 Figure 6.9: Steepness of mountain